Every year I dust off my resume and apply for a couple of jobs that look interesting.

-- Wouldn’t agree to start the process till I gave them my current salary.
+- Wouldn't agree to start the process till I give them my current salary.

 - Wouldn't agree to have a chat before asking me to spend some time on a coding test

-- One way video interview as the part of the process - Need I say more?
+- One-way video interview as part of the process - Need I say more?